-We'll provide unrivalled support when applying for jobs and after graduation our door is never closed - we'll send you job alerts after your studies have concluded.
+The School of Journalism provide unrivalled support when applying for jobs and after graduation our door is never closed - we'll send you job alerts after your studies have concluded.

 Our entry criteria

 We're looking for applicants who want to think differently about journalism.
 Who want to throw themselves into practical training, and leave not only with a degree, but their essential NCTJ exams as well.